SP7-Ritmare/starterkit/docs/tutorials/admin/quick.rst

 GET-IT quick installation
 ==========================

-Before starting installation read the requirements at :ref:`server`.
+Before starting installation read the :ref:`server` page.

 GET-IT is distributed as a virtual appliance in "vmdk"(virtual machine disk) format.